KatharineShapcott/rank-similarity/README.md

-# rank-similarity
+# Rank Similarity

-Rank Similarity is a set of non-linear classification and transform tools for large datasets with many features that use the scikit-learn API.
+Rank Similarity is a set of non-linear classification and transform tools for large multi-dimensional datasets that use the scikit-learn API.

-# Installation
+## Installation
 ### Dependencies
 rank-similarity requires: